From two cells down Elena stood up and yelled. “Sit down and shut up Bristol.”

 “What about our Ranger friend?”

 Sheriff Rose crossed her arms.
 “She’s not the boss around here and I figured you deserve a little gratitude for all the good you done.”

 Jie presented the jacket to Wu with both hands, a beaming grin on his face.

 Wu smirked and accepted the jacket.
-It was a black gore-tex street wear number with silver piping and linings, an emblem Wu didn’t recognised adorned both the heart pocket and almost the whole of the back.
+It was a black gore-tex street wear number with silver piping and linings.
+An emblem Wu didn’t recognise adorned both the heart pocket and almost the whole of the back.

 Wu cast Jie a knowing look.
 “Who’s jacket is this?”